-From the advert it appears that Hamlet had invented two devices: a hard to envisage ‘methodical Model of Amusement’ small enough to fit into a pocket book and designed to take two quick likenesses; and, a ‘Profile Reflector’, a larger mechanical device using mirrors that Hamlet had launched in Bath where he took 400 drawings.
+From the advert it appears that Hamlet was now using two new devices: a hard to envisage ‘methodical Model of Amusement’ small enough to fit into a pocket book and designed to take two quick likenesses; and, a ‘Profile Reflector’, a larger mechanical device using mirrors that Hamlet had launched in Bath where he took 400 drawings.
 A few months later the device was on show in Birmingham by which time it had clocked up 1,000 drawings.
 Presumably he and his device continued to tour during the following few years.

 1788 was a propitious year for Hamlet as not only did he become a father again (to twins) but he was also granted a sitting at Cheltenham Spa by King George III.
 This was for a full-length profile of which copies were subsequently painted to order.
 The King was clearly pleased with his portrait as he paid Hamlet generously for it and then went on to grant him further commissions of himself and his family over the following two decades.
 Hamlet was quick to capitalise on the royal patronage in advertisements placed in the Salisbury and Winchester Journal in the autumn of 1788.

 The following year found Hamlet working in Oxford.
 He advertised in the Oxford Journal (21 November 1789) using the strapline ‘Encouraged by their Majesties’.
 It is interesting that he was still only charging 2s.
 6d. for a basic silhouette on card and 10s.
 6d. for a full-length silhouette on glass.